bishaldml/django-demo-notesapp/README.md

 # Simple Notes App
-Deploying this simple note-app built with React and Django in nginx server.
+Deploying this simple noteapp built with React and Django in Nginx server.

 ## Requirements
 1. Python